 How long does grass seed take to grow

-The preparation work is done, and your new grass seeds have been sown.
-Now the burning question – how long does grass seed take to grow?
+The preparation work is done, and your new grass seeds have been sown - you've taken time selecting the right seeds, prepared your seedbed to perfection and scattered the seeds following our guidelines.
+Now, the burning question – how long does grass seed take to grow?

-In short, grass seed takes around 10 days to grow after sowing and will be fully established and ready for use roughly 6-8 weeks after initially sowing.
+Generally, grass seed takes around ten days to grow after sowing and will be fully established and ready for use roughly 6-8 weeks after initially sowing.
 However, this relies on a number of factors falling into place.
-Most importantly, having the right conditions at the time of sowing and just after.
+Most importantly, the right conditions are needed at the time of sowing and just after.

 Ideal conditions for grass seed growth

 In order for grass to grow, it will need heat, air and water.
-A combination of all three will normally result in a quick and successful germination.
+The perfect combination of all three will normally result in a quick and successful germination to get your grass growing in no time:

 • Heat

-We recommend waiting until temperatures are reaching at least 8-10 degrees, consistently for two weeks before you start sowing grass seed.
+We recommend waiting until temperatures reach at least 8-10 degrees consistently for two weeks before you start sowing grass seed.
 Typically, this will start to happen in March in the UK.

-However, it is always worth checking with your weather app ahead of sowing, as some areas in the UK won’t reach these temperatures until April, while some locations in southern part of England will experience these much sooner in the year.
+It is always worth checking with your weather app before sowing, as some areas in the UK won’t reach these temperatures until April, while some locations in the southern part of England will experience these much sooner in the year.

 The optimal time for sowing a new lawn is normally in spring or autumn in the UK.
 While you can sow your seeds in summer, the temperatures can sometimes peak and cause heat damage to your seeds, or you may experience drought, which will also halt the germination process.